 Table of Contents

 The probability and possibilities behind this kind of interest towards biotechnology lie behind to its boundless potential and promising approaches to serve and to benefit every aspect of man’s life.
 Inventions and innovations in this field include food, health, and animal life (Ashish Swarup Verma 2011).
-Refer to the detailed history of biochemistry here.
+Refer to the detailed history of biochemistry and history of genetics here.

 History of Biotechnology